What’s Up in Waitsfield

 The valley’s two renowned ski areas, Sugarbush and Mad River Glen, are hotspots in the winter, but the action only slows down slightly in the warmer months

-This summer, Mad River Glen’s General Stark’s Pub at Mad River Glen is open for the summer season from 4:30 to 8:30, Thursdays (burger night!) through Saturday with both brunch and dinner on Sunday.
+This summer, Mad River Glen’s General Stark’s Pub at Mad River Glen is open for the summer season from 4:30 to 8:30, Thursdays through Saturday with both brunch and dinner on Sunday.

 At Sugarbush, there is as much going on in the summer as there is in the winter.
 If you have never tried it, Sugarbush’s elite-level 18-hole golf course designed by legendary golf course architect Robert Trent Jones Jr, is a must-play course.
 The Sugarbush Golf Club’s par 70 (men’s) and par 72 (women’s) course is as beautiful as it is challenging.

-For a more laidback 18 holes, the Lincoln Peak area is also home to a disc golf course (for a $6 fee).
-Throw some discs, then get lunch at the Castlerock Pub.
+For a more laid-back 18 (or 9) holes, the Lincoln Peak area is also home to two disc golf courses.
+Throw some discs at the beginner-friendly, lift-accessed Peak Course ($18 for adults, $12 for youth, free for kids six and under), or try a round on the more challenging 18-hole Base Course ($8).
+Don’t miss lunch at the Castlerock Pub.
 On Tuesday evenings this summer, sign up for a friendly cornhole tournament and compete for weekly prizes.

 The resort offers special camps and clinics in mountain biking, golf, and tennis.
-Golf is available with weekly clinics every Saturday under the instruction of PGA Pro Roger King, as well as in four-day camps in July and August.
+Golf is available with weekly clinics every Saturday under the instruction of PGA Pro Roger King.
 Mountain biking and tennis camps are available in July and August as well.

 Push the pedals